 Fire-Up The Cooker

-On a recent trip to Southern California, I picked up several bags of Stater Bros. premium hardwood briquettes, a grocery store brand of charcoal.
+On a recent trip to Southern California, I picked up several bags of Stater Bros.
+Premium Hardwood Briquettes, a grocery store brand of charcoal.
 I'd heard good things about it and wanted to give it a try, so Kingsford got the day off during this cooking session.

-At about 3:00pm, I lit a full chimney of briquettes and got them good and hot.
+At about 3:00pm, I lit a full Weber chimney starter of briquettes and got them good and hot.
 As the briquettes lit, they had the unmistakable smell of mesquite.
 The mysterious "premium hardwood" was revealed.

 At 3:30pm I spread the hot coals on the charcoal grate and added another 3/4 full chimney of unlit briquettes on top.
 At 4:00pm I dropped two big chunks of dry apple wood on the coals and assembled the cooker.